menu

 Of important note, Sea Island is also a town of artists.
 Sea Island has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Sea Island’s character.

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 42.55% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+A relatively large number of people in Sea Island telecommute to their jobs.
+Overall, about 42.55% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Another notable thing is that Sea Island is a major vacation destination.
 Much of the town’s population is seasonal: many people own second homes and only live there part-time, during the vacation season.
 The effect on the local economy is that many of the businesses are dependent on tourist dollars, and may operate only during the high season.
 As the vacation season ends, Sea Island’s population drops significantly, such that year-round residents will notice that the city is a much quieter place to live.

-Sea Island is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+One of the nice things about Sea Island is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

 The per capita income in Sea Island in 2022 was $66,822, which is wealthy relative to Georgia and the nation.
 This equates to an annual income of $267,288 for a family of four.